Haerfest: History

 Tim and Dan Joo, two brothers, launched Haerfest in 2011.
 Backpacks made of customized leather were the brand's first product.

 Opening Ceremony recognized the potential behind the idea presented by Haerfest.
 It placed an order for the first Haerfest collection.

 After its initial launch, Haerfest was able to establish its signature interpretation of the familiar.

 Haerfest's product line steadily grew over the years.
 From its initial line of tailored backpacks, the company expanded to produce a whole range of leather accessories.
 They currently produce all-gender bags as well as small leather accessories.
 At the same time, it is beginning to expand its distribution line, starting with a store in New York.

 Signature style

-Haerfest is made distinct by its signature ring and stud.
 This was designed to make the product unique and functional.
 In most bags, the straps are sewn into the seams of the bags.
 However, Haerfest's single strap system introduces a ring and stud system, enhancing the owner's freedom of movement.